kodekloudhub/devsecops/README.md

-# DevSecOps - Kubernetes Devops & Security
+# DevSecOps - Kubernetes DevOps & Security

 These are the code files from the [DevSecOps course](https://kodekloud.com/courses/devsecops/) hosted on KodeKloud.